llegomark/randommusings/src/content/blog/the-sound-of-silence.md

 I remember once, sitting in a sun-dappled park, headphones in, allowing the vibrant sounds of Jimmy Cliff's ['You Can Get It If You Really Want'](https://www.youtube.com/watch?v=U7dBMYUyRAQ) to soak in.
 Each beat was a pulse of determination, each lyric a mantra of resilience, coloring my own aspirations with newfound vibrancy.
 Riding the highs and lows of this song, my spirit soared, humming along to the rhythm of perseverance and hope.

-Music has been my failsafe, my rawer than raw form of self-expression.
+['Music has been my failsafe,'](https://llego.dev/posts/echoes-evolution-dance-inner-demons/) my rawer than raw form of self-expression.
 Amidst the clamor of everyday life, amidst the orchestrated chaos, it has been a mirror that reflects more than just a semblance; it encapsulates my soul's unique melody, the distinct rhythm of my persona.
 It allowed me to project my unvoiced thoughts, my unattended emotions, and my unexplored desires into the world.

 A song, a melody, a rhythm—they're not just strings of notes.
 Each one of them is representative of an emotion, an echo of past experiences, a portal into the deepest corners of my self.
 And through them, I've found a voice, an outlet able to convey what words often fail to capture.